katherineluhsu/textbook/docs/presentation/01-nouns-adjs-pron/pronouns.md

 "He", "her", and "they" exhibit the same **gender** and **number** of their antecedents ("the boy", "the teacher", and "the students" respectively).
 Note also how each exhibits the same **case** as well.
 "The boy" is the subject of his sentence, as is "he".
 It would be grammatically incorrect to substitute in the pronoun "him", as in "Him throws the ball."

 The same rules apply in Latin.
-For example, you would use *ea* (feminine nominative singular) to substitute for *mater* (feminine nominative singular) and *is* (masculine nominative singular) to substitute for *pater* (masculine nominative singular).
+For example, you would use *ea* (feminine nominative singular of *is, ea, id* -- see below) to substitute for *mater* (feminine nominative singular) and *is* (masculine nominative singular of *is, ea, id* -- see below) to substitute for *pater* (masculine nominative singular).

 This also applies for nouns that are not typically biologically gendered.
 For the Latin word for table (*mensa*), you would use *ea* as the pronoun because the noun is feminine (although we might think it's neuter because it's a table).
 Remember that a noun's gender is a static fact that you have to memorize with the dictionary entry.

-The declension for the pronoun is tricky, so be sure to consult the paradigm chart linked above so you are able to recognize its forms.
+The declension for the pronoun is tricky, so be sure to consult the paradigm charts linked under specific pronouns below so you are able to recognize their forms.

 ***